 previously been studied by them in depth, having been grandfathered

 when stricter regulations were passed in the 1980s.
-As a result, it
+As a result, in 2008

 baby bottles.
 Research is